 Classroom Assessments

 One of the most troublesome challenges of classroom instruction is the classroom test.
 Some teachers create their own tests and others use “book tests.”
-But the concern among principals—and complaints among parents and students—remains: Are we testing what we’re teaching, and are we using valid tests?
+But the concern among principals -- and complaints among parents and students -- remains: Are we testing what we’re teaching, and are we using valid tests?

 • CLASSROOM TESTS COMPARED TO OTHER TESTS

 • High Stakes Tests.
 The purpose for high-stakes tests is to measure the levels of academic performance on state-level content standards.
 The scores compare students to their age-mates within a district, a state, or even the country.
-For example, there is the AIR Test (from the American Institutes for Research); the PARCC Test (from the Partnership for Assessment of Readiness for College and Careers), and various State Proficiency Tests.
+For example, there is the MAP Test (assessing Math and Reading.
+AIR Test (from the American Institutes for Research); the PARCC Test (from the Partnership for Assessment of Readiness for College and Careers), and various State Proficiency Tests.
 The states actually use these tests to rate districts in terms of the number of students who are proficient.
 Additionally, these test scores reflect each student’s “AYP” (or average yearly progress) to determine the direction of his or her individual growth.

 • Commercial Diagnostic Tests.
 These tests identify individual student strengths and weaknesses with a set of specific academic skills.
 The scores inform teachers where and how to intervene with each student to improve proficiency.
 For example, there is the Stanford Diagnostic Reading Test, the Key Math test, and DIBELS (Dynamic Indicators of Basic Early Learning Skills).